MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

 ## Alternative and MonadPlus

 We are used use type `Maybe` when the result can be something or fail/nothing, and lists when there are many results of the same type and arbitrary size.
-Typeclasses `Alternative` and `Monad` are here to provide a generic way of aggregating results together. `Maybe` and `[]` are its instances - read more: [Control.Applicative#Alternative](https://hackage.haskell.org/package/base/docs/Control-Applicative.html#t:Alternative) and [Control.Monad#MonadPlus](https://hackage.haskell.org/package/base/docs/Control-Monad.html#t:MonadPlus).
+Typeclasses `Alternative` and `MonadPlus` are here to provide a generic way of aggregating results together. `Maybe` and `[]` are its instances - read more: [Control.Applicative#Alternative](https://hackage.haskell.org/package/base/docs/Control-Applicative.html#t:Alternative) and [Control.Monad#MonadPlus](https://hackage.haskell.org/package/base/docs/Control-Monad.html#t:MonadPlus).
 You might find this very useful for [parsing](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus#Example:_parallel_parsing).

 ```haskell
 class Applicative f => Alternative f where
   empty :: f a
   (<|>) :: f a -> f a -> f a

 class Monad m => MonadPlus m where
   mzero :: m a
   mplus :: m a -> m a -> m a